K1-ZR/practice-cpp/README.md

-# Memory allocation, stack, heap
+# Memory allocation, Stack, Heap

 ## Intro
 **Scope:** where in a program a variable can be referenced.